wacncontent/CustomizeTool/output/articles/active-directory/active-directory-scim-provisioning.md

       "department":null,
       "manager":null}

-The Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services would translate that request into a call to the Create method of the service’s provider.
+The Common Language Infrastructure libraries provided by Microsoft for implementing SCIM services would translate that request into a call to the Create method of the service's provider.
 The Create method has this signature:

     // System.Threading.Tasks.Tasks is defined in mscorlib.dll.
     // Microsoft.SystemForCrossDomainIdentityManagement.Resource is defined in